moxikavaghela/BlogApp/README.md

 ## 📌 What You Will Learn

 ✅ Setting up an ASP.NET Core MVC project
-✅ Using Entity Framework Core (EF Core) for database interactions
-✅ Creating a full Blog CRUD Application
+✅ Using Entity Framework Core (EF Core) for database interactions ✅ Creating a full Blog CRUD Application
 ✅ Designing Models, Controllers, and Views
-✅ Integrating Identity for user registration & login
 ✅ Styling with Bootstrap and Razor Pages
 ✅ Configuring SQL Server & applying migrations
-✅ Implementing Dependency Injection & Repository Pattern
+✅ Implementing Dependency Injection & Repository Pattern ✅ Authentication and role-based access — Upcoming in future scope

 ---